ppy/osu-wiki/news/2021/2021-06-30-featured-artist-track-updates-summer-2021.md

 [![](https://assets.ppy.sh/artists/43/header.jpg)](https://osu.ppy.sh/beatmaps/artists/43)

 **Inferi**'s latest EP *Of Sunless Realms* released last year, and we're here to bring **4** of its tracks to the ears of osu! players.
-As a specical treat for osu!taiko players, [Raiden](https://osu.ppy.sh/users/2239480) went above and beyond the call of duty by ranking beatmaps for all these songs!
+As a specical treat for osu!taiko players, ::Raiden::{ user-id=2239480 } went above and beyond the call of duty by ranking beatmaps for all these songs!

 - [**Inferi - The Abhorrent Art**](https://osu.ppy.sh/beatmapsets/1335192)
 - [**Inferi - Eldritch Evolution**](https://osu.ppy.sh/beatmapsets/1416982)